-Insight’s teams work on an exciting variety of medical and health care products.
+Insight works on an exciting variety of medical devices and health care products.
 If you’re inclined to think about how things aren’t designed quite right for users and have solutions to make it better, our opportunity might just be what you’re looking for.

 Our Human Factors team takes an integrated approach to guide the development of intuitive and easy to use designs.
-The knowledge gained from our observational and simulated use research studies and our analyses is funneled to our design teams to ensure our products work well for the range of users, uses, and use environments that they are intended for.
+The knowledge gained from our usability studies and our analyses is funneled to our design teams to ensure the design works well for the users they are intended for.